Some posts contain compensated links. Please read this disclaimer for more info.

 Now, do you prefer sand or pebbles?

-If you’re traveling with kids in Croatia, then there’s no denying that building a sandcastle or two is the ideal pastime, and for that you need sand; pebbles simply don’t do the job!
+If you’re traveling with kids in Croatia, then there’s no denying that building a sandcastle or two is the ideal pastime, and for that, you need sand.
+Pebbles simply don’t do the job!

-Lopar Beach, Island of Rab
+Lopar Beach, Island Of Rab

 Why is this so great for kids?
 The beach is wide and set in an arc-shape, which means it is sheltered from winds and sea currents.
-The water is calm and shallow, ideal for splashing on the shore, and there aren’t a major amount of water-sports going on, so it’s much safer for the little ones.
+The water is calm and shallow, ideal for splashing on the shore, and there aren’t a major amount of water sports going on, so it’s much safer for the little ones.

 Bačvice Beach, Split

 Kids of all ages enjoy spending the day along the shores of Bačvice Beach.
 There are pavilions along the beach for changing and dressing.
-At night, the beach comes alive when all of the bars and clubs lining the beach open their doors.
+At night, the beach comes alive when all of the bars and clubs are lining the beach open their doors.
 The local sport of picigin originated at Bačvice Beach.

-Grebisce Beach, Hvar Island
+Grebišće Beach, Hvar Island

-Hvar’s best sandy beach for families is Grebisce which is located on the north side of the Jelsa Harbour – it’s nothing flashy, but the kids who want to make sandcastles will love it.
+Hvar’s best sandy beach for families is Grebisce, which is located on the north side of the Jelsa Harbour.
+It’s nothing flashy, but the kids who want to make sandcastles will love it.
 Just remember to pack the baby powder for when you’re ready to head home.